-Mourners waited for hours along a main campus artery for the chance to file past Paterno's closed brown casket at the campus spiritual center during a public viewing session.
-Some departed crying.
-All were moved.
+Mourners stood in a line along a main campus artery for the chance to file past Paterno's closed casket at the campus spiritual center during a 10-hour public viewing session.

-Among the former players was Mike McQueary.
+Among that group was Mike McQueary.
 As a graduate assistant to Paterno in 2002, he went to the coach saying he had witnessed former defensive coordinator Jerry Sandusky assaulting a boy in the shower at the Penn State football building.
-Paterno relayed that to his bosses — including the head of campus police — but university trustees felt he should have done more, and it played into their decision to oust the longtime coach on Nov.
+Paterno relayed that to his bosses — including the head of campus police — but university trustees felt he should have done more, and it played into their decision to fire the longtime coach on Nov.
 9. That came four days after Sandusky was arrested on multiple child sex-abuse counts.

 Dressed in a blue coat and tie with a white shirt, the school colors, McQueary was among thousands of expected mourners at an event that was to stretch late into Tuesday night.

 One current and one former team member will stand guard over the casket for the duration of the public viewing, athletic department spokesman Jeff Nelson said.

 "He left us too early and I think about the impact he could have made once he retired from coaching," Nelson said.

 The 85-year-old Paterno, the winningest coach in major college football, died Sunday.
 The cause, lung cancer, was disclosed in November, just days after he was fired.